Guide to Australian manufacturing standards, accounting standards, food code, building code and design rules

 Online

-The NCC is only available online and is no longer available in print.
-Individuals will have the option to print part or all of the NCC in A4 format, from the freely available online version.
+The current NCC is available freely online through their website.
+There is the option to print part or all of the NCC.

-The National Construction Code prior to 2015 was issued in print and is available at the Library.
+The National Construction Code prior to 2015 was issued in print and is available for request from storage at the Library.

-Prior to 2011 the publication was titled the Building Code of Australia and our Library holds issues for a number of years.
+Prior to 2011 the publication was titled the Building Code of Australia and the Library holds many years of the print publication.
+The 1990 base volume was interfiled with subsequent amendments.

-Another useful publication, to be aware of is the somewhat dated following handbook:
+Another useful publication for historical reference is the following handbook:

 NATSPEC Handbook of building standards extracts